Kelly Ladnerkladner@madison-schools.com(601) 859-0376

 5. A “NM” stands for ‘No Mark’ and serves as a ‘place holder’ for an upcoming assignment.
 The “NM” doesn't’t affect a student’s average.
 A “NM” may also be placed in the grade book if a student was absent when an assignment was given.
 Once the assignment is completed, the grade will be replaced.

 6. A “NG” stands for ‘No grade’ and is averaged in as a zero.
 This shows the student did not turn the assignment in when it was taken up.
 However, the student may still turn in the assignment for partial credit.
 An “NG” could also be assigned if the student did not put their name on an assignment.
-Students are welcome to check the ‘No Name’ board located in the classroom to see if their paper does not have a name.
+Students are welcome to check the ‘No Name’ basket located in the classroom to see if their paper does not have a name.